0foo/0foo.dev/source/articles/hello-world.html.markdown

 ---

 This is the beginning of a new blog iteration.
-Layout and design are either 100% by me, or <strike>stolen from</strike> inspired by other places, depending on if you like the site or not.
+Layout and design is by me, but <strike>stolen from</strike> inspired by other places.
 READMORE
 <br/>